David-Seis/SecureYourAzureData/SQLSecurity/01 - SecurityLandscape.md

 <br>
 <img style="height: 150; box-shadow: 0 4px 8px 0 rgba(0, 0, 0, 0.2), 0 6px 20px 0 rgba(0, 0, 0, 0.19);" src="../graphics/1-1.png">

-- **Physical**: This ring involves restricting and [controlling access to your datacenter and computing assets](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/securing-domain-controllers-against-attack) to only allow authorized personnel.
+- **Physical**: Involves restricting and [controlling access to your datacenter and computing assets](https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/plan/security-best-practices/securing-domain-controllers-against-attack) to only allow authorized access.
-- **Perimeter**:  This level entails creating defenses at the network level for [distributed denial of service (DDoS)](https://docs.microsoft.com/en-us/azure/ddos-protection/types-of-attacks) attacks, and you will use [network access controls](https://docs.microsoft.com/en-us/azure/azure-sql/database/network-access-controls-overview?view=azuresql), [Network Security Groups](https://docs.microsoft.com/en-us/azure/virtual-network/network-security-groups-overview), and other network segmentation strategies to limit communication between systems, avoiding spoofing, man-in-the-middle attacks, and other network-related issues.
+- **Perimeter**:  Entails creating defenses at the network level for [distributed denial of service (DDoS)](https://docs.microsoft.com/en-us/azure/ddos-protection/types-of-attacks) attacks, and using [network access controls](https://docs.microsoft.com/en-us/azure/azure-sql/database/network-access-controls-overview?view=azuresql), [Network Security Groups](https://docs.microsoft.com/en-us/azure/virtual-network/network-security-groups-overview), and other network segmentation strategies to limit communication between systems, avoiding spoofing, man-in-the-middle attacks, and other network-related issues.
-- **Compute**: This level requires creating a [strong system](https://techcommunity.microsoft.com/t5/itops-talk-blog/introduction-to-secured-core-computing/ba-p/2701672) for controlloing access to physical and virtual machines, and implementing strong Cloud Controls.
+- **Compute**: Requires creating a [strong system](https://techcommunity.microsoft.com/t5/itops-talk-blog/introduction-to-secured-core-computing/ba-p/2701672) for controlling access to physical and virtual machines, and implementing strong Cloud controls.
-- **Identity and Authorization**: At this level you will use [multifactor authentication](https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-mfa-howitworks) and other conditional access systems for infrastructure, code, and change tracking systems.
+- **Identity and Authorization**: Defining Principals and checking that they are who they claim using [multifactor authentication](https://docs.microsoft.com/en-us/azure/active-directory/authentication/concept-mfa-howitworks) and other conditional access systems for infrastructure, code, and change tracking systems.
-- **Application**: For this level, you will implement [Secure Code](https://docs.microsoft.com/en-us/dotnet/standard/security/secure-coding-guidelines) practices and policies to prevent security vulnerabilities.
+- **Application**: Implementing [Secure Code](https://docs.microsoft.com/en-us/dotnet/standard/security/secure-coding-guidelines) practices and policies to prevent security vulnerabilities.
-- **Data**: This level ensures that business and customer data is encrypted and protected against unwanted access at rest, in=-transit, in-memory and in-code processes.
+- **Data**: Ensuring that business and customer data is encrypted and protected against unwanted access at rest, in=-transit, in-memory and in-code processes.
 This is the focus of this course.

 <h4>1.1.2 Zero Trust</h4>